 - Refuse to ride in a vehicle with someone who has been drinking.
 Your life and safety are worth too far too much – don’t turn those precious gifts over to a drunk driver.

-- Program the number of a taxi service and friends you know plan to remain sober into your phone before you go out for the evening.
+- Program the number of a taxi service and friends you know plan to remain sober on your phone before you go out for the evening.

 - Choose to stay home for the evening.
 If you drink, then you know for certain that you won’t be getting behind the wheel or be sharing the roadways with impaired drivers.